About Taylor Wessing LLP

 Who should apply

 Naturally, we expect you to be committed to a career in law, with a genuine passion to learn.
 Our people love what they do and want to contribute new ideas.
 They are team players who value and respect individuality, and the benefit of working in an inclusive environment.
 Qualifications are also important to us, and we look for a minimum of ABB grades at A level and a 2.1 degree in any discipline.
 We appreciate though that not every candidate's achievements look the same on paper, that's why we use Rare Recruitment Contextual Recruitment System to consider everyone's achievements in context.
+We also take into account any mitigating circumstances.
 You should be confident, with good communication skills and the ability to build strong relationships.
 You’ll have the energy, ambition and creativity to take responsibility, challenge and make a difference.

 Our award winning vacation scheme is designed for you to experience life as a trainee solicitor in a fast-paced and creative international law firm.
 You’ll spend two weeks in two different practice areas gaining first-hand experience under the supervision of associates and partners.
-The deadline for vacation scheme applications is 11 January 2021.

 First year opportunities